nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 #### Flow
 1. The user enters the command, eg. `del eid/37` where employee with Id 37 is to be removed from SudoHR.
-2. The parser will instantiate the corresponding `Id` object constructed from the argument associated with the prefix `eid/`.
+2. The parser will instantiates the corresponding `Id` object constructed from the argument associated with the prefix `eid/`.
 3. The command is executed.
 It first verifies that an employee with the specified Id exists.
 4. If the employee exists, it is deleted from SudoHR.

 After that, the command result is returned.

 #### Feature considerations
 We need to ensure that if an employee is deleted, it is also removed from being tracked by other entities such as `Department` and `Leave`.
+More details are explained [here](https://github.com/AY2223S2-CS2103T-T17-2/tp/blob/master/docs/DeveloperGuide.md#cascading-employee-updates-and-deletion-to-department-and-leave).

 #### 4.2.4 Listing all employees
 The `list` command lists all the employees in SudoHR.